mlawrenz/AnalyzeMD/README.md

 Align this to a reference (-r) xtal.pdb using AnalyzeMD.py pdb_align.
 Do not just use PyMol, the output PDB reorders hydrogens and will break the analysis.

+You can load in trajectories into vmd to look at the movie directly from the command line wiht this command: vmd -pdb xtal.pdb -dcd traj.dcd

+You the "Analysis --> RMSD Trajectory Tool" to align the trajectory.

 3) Run rmsd_calc using rmsd-all, load the pml file in rmsd-analysis to visualize residues that deviate the most from starting position (red) color.
 Using rmsf-all will show you residues that are most *flexible* throughout the